missionpinball/mpf-docs/docs/config/shot_profiles.md

 Controls whether the lights or LEDs for shots which have this profile applied will be active when this shot is disabled.
-By default this is *true*, so if the shot profile associated with this shot has the light turning on, then when you disable the shot the light will stay on.
-Set it to *false* if you want the lights or LEDs to turn off when the shot is disabled.
-(Note that even when this is false, the lights or LEDs can still be controlled by other light scripts, light shows, manual commands, etc.)
+By default this is *False*, so when the shot is disabled, the show it was running will be turned off, and thus the lights turned off.
+(Of course, the lights or LEDs can still be controlled by other light scripts, light shows, manual commands, etc.)

+If you change this to *True*, and the shot profile associated with this shot has a light turned on in its show, then when you disable the shot, the light will stay lit.

 ### state_names_to_not_rotate: